digipres/publications/ipres/ipres-2017/papers/adding-emulation-functionality-to-existing-digital-preservation.md

   of this approach and this paper will examine the next steps needed to make this a reality.
 creators:
-- Cochrane, Euan
+- Euan Cochrane
-- Tilbury, Jonathan
+- Jonathan Tilbury
-- Stobbe, Oleg
+- Oleg Stobbe
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:931101/download
 grand_parent: iPRES